-Ghandruk Trek 2 Days: A Short Beautiful Hiking Trail in Nepal
+Ghandruk Trek 2 Days: A Short Beautiful Hiking Trail in Nepalby

-Last week I had an opportunity to visit Kaski District and made a plan to do a short hiking of Ghandruk within my limited short leave.
+Ghandruk Trek.
+A short beautiful hiking trail in Kaski district of Nepal that we completed in 2 days.
+We hiked a loop starting at Syaulibazar then Ghandruk to Australian Camp through Landruk.
+Last week I had an opportunity to visit Kaski District and made a plan to do a short hiking of Ghandruk during my short leave.
 I had total 4 days and had to be back home on the 4th day.
 That left me with 2 days of hiking.
 I made a plan to hike small section of Ghandruk loop trail that starts from Syaulibazar and ends in Kande after Australian camp.
 Ghandruk loop trek is very short beautiful trail in Nepal on foothills of Annapurna range.
 My cousin tagged along.

 The only difficult part and preparation you need is your physical fitness.
 You will be hiking through the steep trails and steep downhill which is going to take most of your energy.
 Do small practices of hiking uphills with normal backpack at your place.
 But with slow pace you can make it easily.
 Just listen to your body to take regular 10 minutes of rest.
 Hydrate often.

-What to carry?While hiking downhill your calf gets lot of pressure so have a good trail runners or hiking boots to absorb the shock to minimise the pressure.
+What should I carry on Ghandruk Trek?While hiking downhill your calf gets lot of pressure so have a good trail runners or hiking boots to absorb the shock to minimise the pressure.
 Choose good and lightweight boots or runners.
 It never rained during our day hiking so we never needed waterproof boots.
 Waterproof boots can be nuisance if your feet sweats a lot from inside.
 I prefer non-waterproof and it can be sun dried fast incase they get wet when you are treading close to waterfalls in trails.

 Make your backpack light, less than 10% of your body weight.
 I carried just a pair of trouser and short, three t-shirts.
 One good breathable and reliable light rain jacket will be enough.
 We hiked in early October.
 Hence, invest in good quality light rain jacket and don’t buy cheap fake from the streets.
-At night it may get a bit cold so you can bring one extra layer of lightweight sweater and muffler that you can wear inside your rain jacket.
+At night it may get a bit cold so you can bring one extra layer of lightweight sweater or jumper that you can wear inside your rain jacket.
 Bring good pair of socks for hiking to avoid blisters.
 Better to wear 2 layers of socks when hiking with liner socks.
+Bring your own towel and soap.
+You can bring your own light sleeping liner If you are sceptical about the blankets provided at your tea houses.

 In most of the lodges you will have charging points in your room so charging your electronics won’t be a problem.
 Incase, something goes wrong you can carry a power bank.

-How is Food?Food is good based on what your expectation is.
+How is food quality at tea houses on Ghandruk Trrek trail?Food is good based on what your expectation is.
 Flavour will not go wrong with traditional food but If you are ordering foreign dishes like pasta or pizza then flavour will differ from what you expect in your hometown.
 Traditional food of vegetarian Dal Bhaat is more popular and a wise diet for your hiking because you get all carbohydrates from rice, rich proteins from lentils(dal) so don’t shy away from multiple servings.
 All vitamins will come from local organic vegetables.
 Vegetarian plate is unlimited(like buffet) so you can ask for multiple serve of rice, lentils and vegetables until you are full and intake of calories is must.
 Furthermore, don’t immediately go hiking after having your food.

-Altitude Sickness.Maximum altitude you will get at is 2100m / 6889ft.
+Can I get altitude sickness at Ghandruk Trek?Maximum altitude you will get at is 2100m / 6889ft on Ghandruk Trek.
 You will be good.

 Day 1, We reached Pokhara city in the evening after 8 hours of bus journey.